fluid-project/infusion-docs/src/documents/SubcomponentDeclaration.md

             <td><code>priority</code> [optional]</td>
             <td><code>Number</code> or "first"/"last"</td>
             <td>Specifies the order <a href="Priorities.md">priority</a> of the creation of the particular subcomponent.
 During component tree instantiation, the framework will sort the collection of subcomponents based on the priority specified.
-                <strong><em>Note that use of this option should be discouraged as it leads to fragile configuration.
-If you find yourself using it, please report the instance to the development team to see if a better solution can be found.</em></strong></td>
+                <div class="infusion-docs-note"><strong>Note:</strong> The use of this option should be discouraged as it leads to fragile configuration.
+If you find yourself using it, please report the instance to the development team to see if a better solution can be found.</div></td>
             <td><pre><code>subcomponent1: {
     type: "fluid.mySubcomponent",
     priority: "first"